expertware/OCCTET-CRA-self-assessment/README.md

   - `npm run build`
 - The production build output will be produced in the configured `dist` folder.

-## Contributing
-Contributions are welcome.
-To contribute:
-1. Fork the repository
-2. Implement your change on a topic branch
-3. Open a pull request with a clear description of the change and any manual testing steps

-If you plan larger feature work or architecture changes, open an issue first to discuss the approach.

-## Issues & support
-- Use the repository Issues for bug reports, feature requests, and questions.
-- For project-related inquiries, refer to the project website: https://occtet.eu

 # OCCTET — Backend (exp.Backend)